schelterlabs/deml-lab/assignment1/instructions.md

 ## Task 1: Data Validation

 You can execute this task via ```python task1.py```.
 The goal of this task is to implement a few constraints for data validation defined in the file [components/constraints.py](components/constraints.py).
-Each constraint applies to a pandas dataframe and tests certain conditions on the contained data (or a specific column)
+Each constraint applies to a pandas dataframe and tests certain conditions on the contained data (or a specific column) of some [demographic income data](adult-sample.csv).

  * `HasAtLeastNumRecords`: checks that the dataframe has at least a given number of records
  * `NotNull`: checks that a column contains no null values